In this post I discuss some aspects of the design of the headstock of my upright bass.

 I understand the romantic idea that artisan handwork adds value.
 As it comes to lutherie, I suspect many people imagine, or want-to-believe this romantic scenery of a Geppetto-like crafts(wo)man in a picturesque workshop, where a permanent golden hour sun shines through the diamond grid window, covering pretty much all shades of brown – from the dark shadows behind the purring cat to the bright freshly curled up woodshavings.
 Perfect for dreamy soft focus photography, this image of what ‘a luthier’ is.
 The very implication that there could be anything other than handwork going on here introduces a perspective that could break the magic of this cosy nostalgic narrative.

 The meditational experience I think arises because the mental concentration level is high but steady.
 As you use very sharp tools to carve away in small increments, you do not overload the mind into stalling.
 You can just ‘keep up’ so to say, which makes the experience satisfyingly continuous and seamingly effortless.
 Some would call it flow, or in the zone.
+I think most musicians will recognise this.

 However – and this is the reality check that might disappoint the romantic, for all other operations than carving the contour, the constant checking and marking off of dimensions (symmetry) that gradually increases as work progresses, interrupts this experience of flow.
 And as you come closer to the deepest surfaces, the interruptions become a plain frustration factor; no flow at all (at least, that is my personal experience).

 I find carving out the deepest part of a pegbox bottom not a pleasant chore.
 I confess I ‘cheated’ with the drillpress the very first time already.
-Not so much impatience, more “there must be a better way to do this”.
+Not so much out of impatience, more “there must be a better way to do this”.

 When making a headstock, there is no real interaction with the wood tonewise.
 It are the dimensions that are leading, the end result is fixed dimensionally, beforehand.

-I don’t think the instrument is more valuable if I have three days of frustrating handwork with gouges, chisels etc. When all goes perfectly well I could, with a lot of experience, match the same level of dimensional precision a cnc machine delivers.
+I don’t think the instrument is more valuable if I have three days of frustrating handwork with templates, gouges, chisels etc. When all goes perfectly well I could, with a lot of experience, match the same level of dimensional precision a cnc machine delivers.
 But I will never outperform it in speed and efficiency.

 On the other hand, when making the tonal wood parts of the resonating body, the dimensions are contingent on the bending and resonance properties of the wood.
-This makes handwork – a real person steering every step of the process – the superior method.
+This makes handwork – a real person evaluating and steering every step of the process – the superior method.
 There is a responsibility, but no dimensional outcome to comply to, the procedure forms along the way, through interaction.
 As a novice I used to measure and control every step; I recorded tapping sounds and did Fourier spectrum analysis.
-Nowadays I just bend, flex and tap the wood and know from experience when to stop sanding off thickness.
+Nowadays I just bend, flex and tap the wood and know from experience when to stop scraping off thickness.

 Just like handwork, working with cnc is very much a learning process.
 For the first cnc machine I built – back in the DOS based Windows95 era – I used the guide rails of architect’s drawing table, put some steppermotors on it and wrote code by hand.
 Since then I have built 3 new machines, each machine a step better.
 Because I have been working with cnc for so long, experienced the challenges and pitfalls, had my big and small victories, I have grown a passion for it.
 This is of course a totally different perspective than that of a customer who might expect traditional artisan handwork.
 The way I see it, working with cnc is a craft of its own, just as carving by hand is.